Who we are:

 About the role:

 The Legal Intern will provide a wide range of support for our ongoing projects, including advancing prosecution reform, jail population reduction, increasing investment in thriving communities, and addressing Louisiana’s carceral impact in multiple parishes and at the state legislature.
 The Legal Intern will be supervised primarily by the Senior Program Associate and will complete a variety of projects with other staff.
 This internship will provide an opportunity for the intern to gain knowledge and experience in research, writing, advocacy, local and state government relations, and criminal legal systems in New Orleans and other parts of Louisiana.
 This position is open to a student currently enrolled in law school or post-graduate policy program in which an internship will fulfill an academic credit or course/graduation requirement.
-This opportunity is available to 2 students, one student during Fall 2024 and one student during Spring 2024.

 What you'll do: